 DIY Concrete Countertops: How to Fix a Rough or Imperfect Surface

-This image shows a countertop that was steel troweled too early and left a soft dusty layer known as laitance.
+This image above shows a countertop that was steel troweled too early and left a soft dusty layer known as laitance.

 Let’s face it, our first attempt at troweling may not always be the smoothest.
 Many things can contribute to a rough surface on your concrete countertop.
 Whether it be laitance, trowel marks, high spots, etc., there is no reason to panic.
 It can usually be fixed and you have options as to how you want to go about it.